 The equipment that operates your boiler plant is a valuable capital investment that requires proper attention to avoid breakdowns, protect against safety hazards and ensure a long equipment life.
-Maintaining a healthy boiler system entails routine maintenance and boiler cleaning.
+Maintaining a healthy boiler system requires routine maintenance and boiler cleaning.
 The cost of boiler maintenance, inspection, and repairs is minor when compared to the cost of a single unplanned plant shutdown.
-Here are reasons to properly maintain your boiler and some tips on what to watch for when your boiler and feedwater equipment needs attention.
+Here are reasons to properly maintain your boiler and tips on what to watch for when your boiler and/or feedwater equipment need attention.

 Avoid Breakdowns and Repairs

 One of the most significant reasons why a good boiler maintenance plan is so important is because it helps prevent boiler-related emergency shutdowns.
 Breakdowns and equipment repairs can be costly.
-Boilers are typically indispensable pieces of equipment at most facilities supporting critical processes.
-For example, if a boiler fails causing production to halt, every minute, hour or day of interruption cuts into valuable profits and a domino effect of issues.
+Boilers are indispensable pieces of equipment at most facilities that support critical processes.
+For example, if production grinds to a halt due to boiler failure, every minute this interruption continues the deeper it cuts into profits and welcomes a domino effect of issues.
 Keeping up with proper boiler maintenance will avoid this costly situation.

 Protection Against Safety Hazards

-Safety is a top concern at just about all plants and facilities.
+Safety is a top concern at all plants and facilities.
 Not only can an accident tragically injure a human life, but it can also cause devastating structural damage to the facility.
-Good boiler maintenance helps prevent boiler-related accidents from occurring by safely detecting and correcting potential problems before they can lead to accidents.
-To be confident that control and safety devices are functioning properly you must regularly perform required maintenance, testing and inspection.
+Regular boiler tune ups help prevent boiler-related accidents from occurring by safely detecting and correcting potential problems before they can lead to accidents.
+To ensure your control and safety devices are functioning properly, you must regularly have required maintenance, testing and inspections performed.

 Longer Equipment Lifespan

 Boilers are huge fuel consumers.
 To maximize fuel usage, it is imperative that the boiler and burner operate as efficiently as possible.
-Regular maintenance and routine inspections play an important role in identifying and correcting efficiency problems with the boiler system and can be rectified early.
+Regular maintenance and routine inspections play an important role in identifying and correcting efficiency problems within the boiler system early on.